Who can use this Shareholders Agreement?

-This shareholders’ agreement is suitable for two individuals who set up a limited company to run a new business in which each of them will have 50% of the shares.
+This shareholders’ agreement is suitable for two individuals who set up a limited company to run a new business where each of them will have 50% of the shares.
+For a three party form of this shareholders’ agreement, see Document A166

 This is an eight page document with 18 clauses covering